OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 You’ll begin this tutorial by using the Yo Office generator to create the files that you need for your custom functions project.

-1. Run the following command via a command line interface and then answer the prompts as follows.
+1. Run the following command and then answer the prompts as follows.

     ```bash
     yo office